Genealogy-valued Feller diffusion: Concepts and main results

 Then \emph{add the immigration} of independent copies of this evolution to the immortal line, where the immigration is given by an \emph{inhomogeneous Poisson point process} with intensity

 where the $r$ becomes the mark of the inserted population.

 Next \emph{concatenate} them successively to the state $\mfV_s^{t,+}$ from \eqref{e1009} which is the time point of immigration for every $s \in [0,t]$.
 Altogether we get a $\U^V$-valued time-inhomogeneous processes.
 For this program we proceed as follows.
 This process is different from the Evans process but has the same marginals at time $t$.
+Recall that the pieces are conditioned to survive till time $t$ in this construction.

 To concatenate we take the union of the populations with mark less than $s$ and define the distance as the one in the sub-population for two individuals from the same sub-population otherwise this is defined such that the time $u$ descendants of time $s$, $s'$ immigrants have distance $2(u-\min(s,s'))$.
 The measure is defined as the sum of the sub-population measures extended to the disjoint union the obvious way.